exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 transaction in its opinion.
 Such transaction is called Latest Expected Correct Transaction (LECT).
 LECT of all validators are published in the Exonum blockchain.
-While creating a new anchoring transaction, the validators' supermajority select common LECT and spend its change output.
+While creating a new anchoring transaction, the supermajority of validators select a common LECT and spend its change output.

 Every validator refresh its LECT with a [custom schedule](#lect-updating-interval).
-To get new LECT, the validator uses [bitcoin node's](#bitcoind-node) API.
+To get new LECT, the validator uses API of a [bitcoin node](#bitcoind-node).
 New LECT must have the following
 properties:

 - It is valid anchoring transaction for the current Exonum blockchain